Hot topics

 Yummy! / © Pixel-Shot/Adobe Stock

 But as mentioned above, don't expect to see Google using the dessert codename in the official marketing materials.
-The company is expected to stick to its simple and straightforward “Android 15” branding.
+The company is sticking to its simple and straightforward “Android 15” branding.

 Android 15: What Devices Will Get It?